A New Wave of Conservation Storytelling

 Brief

-The brief centred on a powerful concept: to frame coastal and island community leaders – fishers, young marine stewards, Garífuna matriarchs – as the true heroes of ocean conservation..
+The brief centred on a powerful concept: to frame coastal and island community leaders – fishers, young marine stewards, Garífuna people – as the true heroes of ocean conservation..
 The shoot, taking place in the coastal zone and islands around La Ceiba, Utila and Cayos Cochinos, spanned nine coastal communities and invited the leaders themselves to shape how they would present themselves.

 Client